 (a) A person may make an appearance, including personal appearances in the discretion of the DOE, and participate in any proceeding described in this part on his own behalf or by a duly authorized representative.
-Any application, appeal, petition, request or complaint filed by a duly authorized representative shall contain a statement by such person certifying that he is a duly authorized representative, unless a DOE form requires otherwise.
-Falsification of such certification will subject such person to the sanctions stated in 18 U.S.C.
-1001 (1970).
+Any applica-

-- (b) Suspension and disqualification: The DOE or a State Office may deny, temporarily or permanently, the privilege of participating in proceedings, including oral presentation, to any individual who is found by the DOE- - (1) To have made false or misleading statements, either verbally or in writing; - (2) To have filed false or materially altered documents, affidavits or other writings: - (3) To lack the specific authority to represent the person seeking a DOE or State Office action; or - (4) To have engaged in or to be engaged in contumacious conduct that substantially disrupts a proceeding.
+- (b) Suspension and disqualification: The DOE or a State Office may deny, temporarily or permanently, the privilege of participating in proceedings, including oral presentation, to any individual who is found by the DOE- - (1) To have made false or misleading statements, either verbally or in writing: - (2) To have filed false or materially altered documents, affidavits or other writings: - (3) To lack the specific authority to represent the person seeking a DOE or State Office action; or - (4) To have engaged in or to be engaged in contumacious conduct that substantially disrupts a proceeding.